UV-Light Cured In Place Pipe Lining (UVCIPP)

 Here is a Quick Look at Our Process

 At PipeGuard, we utilize the highest of quality product when lining sewers.
-Our use of UV-cured liner has many benefits which include seamless construction, as well as avoiding any need for excavation.
+Using UV-CIPP has many benefits which include seamless installation, styrene free installation, a significantly smaller working footprint, no liner shrinkage and no water is needed for installation!

 UV-liner is proven to be extremely more durable than liners cured with heat.
 The increased strength allows us to line the same pipe with thinner liner walls, which helps maintain the diameter of the original pipe as much as possible.